ArghadeepC/Auto_Policy_Advisor_Agent/README.md

 2. Local email attachment limitation

 In the local setup, PDF files are generated on the user's machine, and the email functionality may occasionally fail to attach these local files correctly.
+Also can't share the email app password.
+That's why email functionalities will not work for local testing....
+But if anyone wants to generate a mail they can create a Gmail app password (own gmail account) and change the sender email and password values in  .env and use it.

 3. Cloud deployment dependency